seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

       (`SCAN` + `UNLINK` via the store's public `redis` accessor) and apply the matcher with `String#match?`, mirroring `FileStore`'s existing loose semantics exactly — both call sites keep working unmodified, no app code touched.
+- [x] Implemented `clear`, found missing during a follow-up check (`Rails.cache.clear` was untouched by Step 3's original scope, so it silently inherited the base class's `raise NotImplementedError`).
+Delegates to both children.
+Note this makes `@redis_store`'s `namespace: 'cache'` option (Step 1/5) safety-critical, not just tidy:
+      `RedisCacheStore#clear` does a scoped `delete_matched("*", namespace: ...)` when namespaced,
+      but a full `FLUSHDB` on the whole shared instance if not — on a Redis shared with sessions, losing the namespace would turn `Rails.cache.clear` into "log every user out."
-- [x] **CI:** unit test (`test/unit/redis_with_file_overflow_store_test.rb`) against a real local Redis (`redis://localhost:6379/15`, the same instance CI's `tests.yml` already starts on `localhost:6379` for session-store tests) plus a `Dir.mktmpdir` for the file side — 7 tests, all passing:
+- [x] **CI:** unit test (`test/unit/redis_with_file_overflow_store_test.rb`) against a real local Redis (`redis://localhost:6379/15`, the same instance CI's `tests.yml` already starts on `localhost:6379` for session-store tests) plus a `Dir.mktmpdir` for the file side — 9 tests, all passing:
       - small item → written to Redis only, not on disk
       - large item → written to disk only, not in Redis